lbagic/web.client.js/docs/guide/state-management.md

 The basic building blocks of a Vuex store (and store modules) are the following: `state`, `getters`, `mutations`, `actions`.

-`State` holds the data;<br>`Getters` are computed properties that are calculated based on state;<br>`Mutations` provide an interface for changing the state;<br>and `Actions` which contain the business logic, make service calls and invoke mutations.
+`State` holds the data;<br>`Getters` are computed properties that are calculated based on state;<br>`Mutations` provide an interface for changing the state;<br>and `Actions` usually contain most of the business logic, make service calls, and invoke mutations.

 #### Vuex Modules

 The vuex store can be divided into modules - where each module should contain data that's semantically similar.

-> A "UserModule" would include all data and methods related to user, and<br>an "AuthModule" would include all data and methods related to users Authentication.
+> E.g. a `UserModule` would include all data and methods related to user, and<br>an `AuthModule` would include all data and methods related to Authentication.

 ## Creating Vuex Store And Modules